yonoteam/DeepIsaHOL/README.md

 ```

 ### Scala level
 This level is handled by `scala-isabelle`.
 The project provides a `minion.scala` that receives a working directory and manages Isabelle's theory stack via our `imports.scala` graph.
-The minion can use the `data.ML` function `Data.extract_jsons` to produce a string of `json`'s with proof data from a `.thy` file.
+Then, the `writer.scala` asks this minion to call the `writer.ML` function `extract_jsons` to produce a string of `json`'s with proof data from a `.thy` file.
 Alternatively, a `writer.scala` uses the minion to retrieve the data and write it to a directory of your choice.

 ```scala
 import isabelle_rl._